S-Ando-Biophysics/3D-Structure-Viewer-Using-Molmil/README.md

 You can access this website via the following URL. https://s-ando-biophysics.github.io/Molmil-NA/

 ## Overview
 This website uses the molecular structure viewer Molmil, optimized mainly for visualization of nucleic acid structures.
-You can view the 3D structures by entering PDB ID.

 For your information, Molmil is software developed by Gert-Jan Bekker et al. For details, please refer to the following information.